PlusInsta/discord-plus/README.md

 * Open the Terminal
 * type `mv ~/Downloads/DiscordPlus.theme.css ~/.config/BetterDiscord/themes`
 * Execute `discord`
-* Enable the theme in Settings
+* Enable the theme in Settings (sorry, no Terminal command for this one!)

 # Screenshots
 (Note: these may be outdated as taking screenshots with every revision and update is overkill)